Edw1n-G/Color-War/README.md

 # Color-War
 Trying to make "Color Wars" from "1 2 3 4 Player Games"

-No animations because i can't <br>
-Best played on tablets

-Download "1 2 3 4 Player Games" because it looks way better <br>
-But if you still want it from me

 <h1>How to Play:</h1>
 <ul>
   <li>Place Tile on Empty space in First Round</li>